 Winterized areas include The Ridge Cabins and The Deerfoot Lodge.
 There are six heated cabins at the Ridge, sleeping 15 participants each, with attached baths including two showers, two toilets, and two sinks.

-Deerfoot Lodge is a new Adirondack Style lodge offering a large meeting/dining room with open stone fireplace, antler chandeliers, a 15-foot deep porch wrapped along two sides, and an outside fireplace.
+Deerfoot Lodge is a new Adirondack Style lodge offering a large meeting/dining room with wireless internet, open stone fireplace, antler chandeliers, a 15-foot deep porch wrapped along two sides, and an outside fireplace.
 A private bedroom and bath sets upstairs with two double beds.
 The entire building is heated and air-conditioned.
 A breezeway connects Deerfoot Lodge to Little Deer Lodge with a large meeting room, restrooms for men and women, and a private bedroom and bath upstairs with two single beds.

 Alpine offers delicious home cooked meals prepared by our wonderful kitchen staff.
 Groups also have access to our open air gymnasium, athletic field, tennis courts, sand volleyball courts, and campfire area.

 Summer guests are welcome to stay in our screened-in, open air cabins, which sleep 5 to 10 apiece.
 The cabins share central bath houses with showers, toilets, and sinks.
 Summer groups have access to our open air gymnasium, athletic field, tennis courts, and sand volleyball courts.
 Our new swimming pool is also available during the warmer months as well as our docks and canoes for scenic trips up Little River.
 Both of these activities require additional charge.
 We provide American Red Cross lifeguards who are paid directly by the group.
 Meals are served family style in our Adirondack, open-air dining hall.